Bodoland Territorial Region: Districts

 Under the terms of a peace agreement signed in January 2020, new districts will be created with the existing four districts reorganised into seven districts.
 The area of the region will be enlarged and will also include two new districts created from areas currently outside the region.
 The total number of districts within the Bodoland region will therefore be nine.
 In January 2022, Tamulpur district was created by separating the Tamulpur sub-division from Baksa district.
+The proposed new districts created from districts currently within the Bodoland region are: